‘Lights & Hauls the World G.E.’ as Schenectady was Iconic, Our 50th H.S. Reunion is Next Year

 In Charlotte, adding G Chandler Zavala (NCState), a linemate of #Ikem Ekwonu at State, local hero (Providence Day) and the Panther’s much appreciated rookie OLT last season, adds some explosive power – his rep is a mauler on runs.
 Young won’t lack for opportunities to show off a little magic in the new, shinier version of the #Carolina Panthers.

-Easter sales moved my micro-economy, Queens Cup social is coming, and Yes, the #1 pick is a big deal
+Easter sales moved my microeconomy, Queens Cup social is coming, #1 pick a big deal for Panthers

 Easter, 1995 was when I decided to move from upstate NY to Charlotte, NC.
 My folks came up from Tampa for their 40th anniversary, youngest bro David and nephew Curtiss and I drove down.
 It was Chamber of Commerce weather, we golfed on the 9-hole course where The Cypress senior community is now.
 On Memorial Day I made the jump, never had any regrets.